mowsec/vulnerable-python-contrast/README.md

 This repository is an example of how to install the Contrast Security Agent in a Python Flask application.

-* Original vulnerable application source code taken from ::fork_and_knife:
+* Original vulnerable application source code taken from:
 [dolevf/Damn-Vulnerable-GraphQL-Application][DVGQA]
 * Only changes made are to instrument the application with [Contrast Security][Contrast Home]